 Maximizing “Surprise” Money

 Are you doing so well at work that you got a raise or bonus?
-Rather than buying a virtual reality headset, lighten the burden of your current reality by putting that money toward your student loan debt.
+Rather than splurging on something new, lighten the burden of your current reality by putting that money toward your student loan debt.

 Finding Extra Work